 Network engineers often have to take into account a cocktail of variable pricing strategies, including but not limited to:

 For distributed networks at scale, monitoring becomes a daunting expense if not handled well.

 Consider the massive amounts of data, for every instance, with multiple copies, and often millions of data points between metrics, labels, traces, flow logs, etc., and the costs that this data incurs:

 Cloud-native development is rife with dependencies: the cloud providers, the SaaS and open source development, deployment, and monitoring tools.

 For simple, standalone applications, the cloud can offer quick wins and cost savings via:

 As applications and their networking demands become more complex, the cloud can present high costs that are difficult to predict, control, or optimize.
 But, with network observability principles and strategies, the cost of these complexities can be managed and ultimately provide significant improvements to your organization’s bottom line.

-In Part II of this series, we will examine the case study of Company X, where I worked for ten years and helped manage migrations to and from the cloud.
+In Part II of this series, we examine the case study of Company X, where I worked for ten years and helped manage migrations to and from the cloud.

-I will share what I learned about how complex cloud networks can put a strain on an organization when not properly implemented, and the lessons I was able to take from responding to those challenges.
+I share what I learned about how complex cloud networks can put a strain on an organization when not properly implemented, and the lessons I was able to take from responding to those challenges.